PrathmeshZode/RayScan-AI-Medical-Imaging-and-Diagnosis-in-Lung-using-AI-ML/README.md

 RayScan AI is designed to be beneficial in healthcare settings, particularly in regions with limited access to radiologists, by offering a reliable, fast, and cost-effective diagnostic aid.

 ---

-Feel free to explore, contribute, or use this project as a starting point for further research in medical AI-based diagnostics.